 Before you read the below article, please note that the phrase “Primerica Pyramid Scheme” doesn’t mean we are saying that Primerica is a Pyramid Scheme.

 It is not, because it has been around for over 40 years and it has a good BBB record (see it below).

 That phrase is simply a search term that people use to find out whether Primerica is a Pyramid Scheme or not.

 So it is on this page to answer that question, not to say that the company is really a Pyramid Scheme.

-The other thing you have to note is that neither we are the Primerica affiliate, nor are we their enemy.
+The other thing you have to note is that neither I am a Primerica affiliate, nor am I their enemy.

 What you see below is merely a simple analysis.